 3. Assemble your prepared selected vegetables on the Silpat.
-Toss with olive or canola oil to coat.
+Toss with oil to coat.
 Sprinkle on some salt and pepper.

 4. Roast vegetables for up to 60 minutes, checking on their progress.
 Roast the denser vegetables longer, adding the thinner and less dense vegetables halfway through the roasting.
 Stir the vegetables a few times during the roasting.
 You do want some caramelization on the vegetables for the best taste, so let them roast until browned.